 When ineffective workplace communication causes a communication breakdown between providers, it is far more likely that patients will receive inadequate treatment.
 Whether this means prescribing the wrong dosage of medication, running incorrect or duplicate tests, or relaying the wrong advice, patients are suffering.

-In Paul’s case, effective communication amongst providers could have saved everyone time and energy.
+In Paul’s case, effective communication amongst providers could have saved everyone time and energy, and vastly improved the patient experience.
 Even more, it is likely that Paul would have received the correct dosage of medication from the get-go.
 He would have experienced the benefits of his new medication more quickly and his providers would not have had to explain the mix-up.